coosmiin/coosmiin.github.io/_posts/[date]-notes-on-az-204-developing-solutions-for-azure-certification.md

 	_Remote Desktop (RDP)_ provides remote connectivity to the UI of Windows-based computers.
 Microsoft provides RDP clients for the following operating systems: Windows (built-in), macOS, iOS and Android.
 There are also open-source Linux clients, such as Remmina that enable you to connect to a Windows PC from an Ubuntu distribution.

+	You can secure your management ports with _just-in-time access_.
+You can lock down inbound traffic to your Azure Virtual Machines with Azure Security Center's just-in-time (JIT) virtual machine (VM) access feature.
+You can request access to a JIT-enabled VM from Security Center, Azure virtual machines, PowerShell, or the REST API.

 - **_create ARM templates_**

 	Resource Manager templates are JSON files that define the resources you need to deploy for your solution.
 Create resource templates from the Automation section for a specific VM by selecting the Export template option.

+	Advantages:
+	- Declarative syntax
+	- Repeatable results
+	- Orchestration: You don't have to worry about the complexities of ordering operations.
+Resource Manager orchestrates the deployment of interdependent resources so they're created in the correct order.
+When possible, Resource Manager deploys resources in parallel so your deployments finish faster than serial deployments.
+	- Modular files: You can break your templates into smaller, reusable components and link them together at deployment time.
+	- Extensibility: With deployment scripts, you can add PowerShell or Bash scripts to your templates.
+	Testing: You can make sure your template follows recommended guidelines by testing it with the ARM template tool kit (arm-ttk).
+This test kit is a PowerShell script that you can download from GitHub.
+	- Preview changes: You can use the what-if operation to get a preview of changes before deploying the template.
+With what-if, you see which resources will be created, updated, or deleted, and any resource properties that will be changed.
+The what-if operation checks the current state of your environment and eliminates the need to manage state.
+	- Built-in validation: Your template is deployed only after passing validation.
+	- Tracked deployments: In the Azure portal, you can review the deployment history and get information about the template deployment.
+You can see the template that was deployed, the parameter values passed in, and any output values.
+	- Policy as code: Azure Policy is a policy as code framework to automate governance.
+If you're using Azure policies, policy remediation is done on non-compliant resources when deployed through templates.
+	- Deployment Blueprints: You can take advantage of Blueprints provided by Microsoft to meet regulatory and compliance standards.
+These blueprints include pre-built templates for various architectures.
+	- CI/CD integration
+	- Exportable code: You can get a template for an existing resource group by either exporting the current state of the resource group, or viewing the template used for a particular deployment.
+	- Authoring tools

+	The template has the following sections:
+	- Parameters - Provide values during deployment that allow the same template to be used with different environments.
+	- Variables - Define values that are reused in your templates.
+They can be constructed from parameter values.
+	- User-defined functions - Create customized functions that simplify your template.
+	- Resources - Specify the resources to deploy.
+	- Outputs - Return values from the deployed resources.

+	After creating your template, you may wish to share it with other users in your organization.
+Template specs enable you to store a template as a resource type.

+	Commands:
+	- PowerShell: `New-AzResourceGroupDeployment -Name myDeploymentName -ResourceGroupName myResourceGroup -TemplateFile $templateFile`
+	- CLI: `az deployment group create --name myDeploymentName --resource-group myResourceGroup --template-file $templateFile`

 - **_create container images for solutions by using Docker_**

 - **_publish an image to the Azure Container Registry_**

+	Container Registry is an Azure service that you can use to create your own private Docker registries.
+Like Docker Hub, Container Registry is organized around repositories that contain one or more images.
+Container Registry also lets you automate tasks such as redeploying an app when an image is rebuilt.

+	Security is an important reason to choose Container Registry instead of Docker Hub:
+	- You have much more control over who can see and use your images.
+	- You can sign images to increase trust and reduce the chances of an image becoming accidentally (or intentionally) corrupted or otherwise infected.
+	- All images stored in a container registry are encrypted at rest.
+	- Container Registry runs in Azure.
+The registry can be replicated to store images near where they're likely to be deployed.
+	- Container Registry is highly scalable, providing enhanced throughput for Docker pulls that can span many nodes concurrently.
+The Premium SKU of Container Registry includes 500 GiB of storage.

+	You create a registry by using either the Azure portal or the Azure CLI `acr create` command.
+In addition to storing and hosting images, you can also use Container Registry to build images.
+Instead of building an image yourself and pushing it to Container Registry, use the CLI to upload the Docker file and other files that make up your image.
+Container Registry will then build the image for you.
+Use the `acr build` command to run a build.

+	You use the _tasks_ feature of Container Registry to rebuild your image whenever its source code changes automatically.
+You configure a Container Registry task to monitor the GitHub repository that contains your code and trigger a build each time it changes.
+Container Registry tasks must be created from the command line.

 - **_run containers by using Azure Container Instance_**